-Note that it doesn't matter in the above example whether other patrons were at the bar, or whether anyone saw Jason through the window.
-It also doesn't matter that Jason and Sandy didn't mean to offend anyone.
+Note that it does not matter in the above example whether other patrons were at the bar, or whether anyone saw Jason through the window.
+It also does not matter that Jason and Sandy did not mean to offend anyone.
 Any glaringly noticeable or obviously objectionable sexual act intentionally done in a place where third parties could be exposed to it is open or gross lewdness.

-Open or gross lewdness is also charged in cases where someone allegedly touches someone else in a sexual way but with no penetration, and that person doesn't consent to the touching.
+Open or gross lewdness is also charged in cases where someone allegedly touches someone else in a sexual way but with no penetration, and that person does not consent to the touching.
 North Las Vegas defense attorney Mike Castillo explains.

-Joshua goes to a bar in Reno and starts flirting with Susan.
-Susan tells him she's not interested and to go away, but Joshua then gropes her breasts and backside and bites her neck.
+Example: Joshua goes to a bar in Reno and starts flirting with Susan.
+Susan tells him she is not interested and to go away, but Joshua then gropes her breasts and backside and bites her neck.
 If caught, Joshua could be booked at the Washoe Detention Facility for open and gross lewdness for sexually touching Susan, who did not consent to the touching.

 The difference between open or gross lewdness and the Nevada crime of sexual assault (the legal term for rape) is that sexual assault involves penetration.
 This includes sexual intercourse, oral sex, anal sex, digital sex ("fingering"), or inserting an object into a bodily orifice in a sexual way.
-Since there wasn't penetration the above example, Joshua shouldn't be prosecuted for rape.
+Since there was not penetration the above example, Joshua should not be prosecuted for rape.

 Note that Nevada law does not consider breast-feeding in public open or gross lewdness.